-- In short marriages, an unequal contribution due to one of the spouses bringing more assets to the marriage.
-For example, one of the spouses may have brought in the family home or significantly more savings at the start of a marriage.
-So long as the other spouse's housing and other needs have been met, it would be appropriate to acknowledge the greater contribution, but the significance of that contribution will reduce with the length of the marriage. - The future contribution by one of the spouses to the welfare of the family in providing for the care of the children (in so far as that has not been taken into account already). - The existence of a pre-nuptial agreement.

-• The existence of "non-matrimonial assets".
-These can include such things as assets brought into the marriage which have not been mixed with matrimonial assets and inheritances which again have not been mixed.
+- In short marriages or civil partnerships, an unequal contribution due to one of the partners providing more assets.
+For example, one of them may have brought in the family home or significantly more savings at the start.
+So long as the other partner's housing and other needs have been met, it would be appropriate to acknowledge the greater contribution, but the significance of that contribution will reduce with the length of the marriage or civil partnership. - The future contribution by one of the partners to the welfare of the family in providing for the care of the children (in so far as that has not been taken into account already). - The existence of a pre-nuptial agreement. - The existence of "non-matrimonial assets".
+These can include such things as assets brought into the marriage or civil partnership which have not been mixed with matrimonial assets and inheritances which again have not been mixed.

 The way in which pre-nuptial agreements and non-matrimonial assets are viewed by the courts are all developing areas of the law.
-If one spouse intends to propose a departure from equality in a high value case of this sort, it would be sensible to seek legal advice.
+If one partner intends to propose a departure from equality in a high value case of this sort, it would be sensible to seek legal advice.